- What is Prudential RideLondon?

 - Will there be toilet and refreshment facilities anywhere on the route?

 There will be a great deal of interest in the events and efforts will be made to ensure that sufficient facilities are put in place so that spectators are catered for while they watch the events.
 This will include both toilets and places to buy refreshments.
 Many local businesses will be open on event days.
-A guide to local businesses, many with special offers for the event period, will be available here.
+Check out our Community Info page for a guide to local businesses, many with special offers for the event period.

 Temporary Transport Changes